-In addition to the field collections, all data on the species of restricted distribution held at the Kew and Harare herbaria and all records from available literature were collated in the same Brahms database (see Section 4.3).
-The locality for each collection was georeferenced wherever possible - many old specimen records state only 'Chimanimani Mountains' as the locality and so are not sufficiently precise for accurate georeferencing.
+In addition to the field collections, data on specimens of restricted distribution held at the Kew and Harare herbaria and all records from available literature were collated in the same Brahms database (see Section 4.3).
+The locality for each collection was georeferenced wherever possible, but as many old specimen records state only "Chimanimani Mountains" for the locality and so are not sufficiently precise for accurate georeferencing.
 This added 1426 records of the priority plant species.
-Together with the field observations, the database was used as the basis for the species conservation assessments.
+Together with the field observations, this database was used as a basis for species conservation assessments.

 Figure 6.3.
 Main tracks across the Chimanimani mountains taken during the CEPF expeditions in 2014 & 2016 (Google Earth image).
-The international boundary is shown in yellow, and the TFCA Core Zone boundary in white.
+The international boundary is shown in yellow and the TFCA Core Zone boundary in white.